anon-000/pingoLearn-task/README.md

 ## Key Points
-- The application uses Bloc for managing states and separates business logic from the Presentation layer.
+- The application uses Provider for managing states and separates business logic from the Presentation layer.
-- It uses a local db Hive to perform mock user authentication ( works like indexed DB local to the browser ) & also to store the chats locally/cache type of system.
-With a simple yet good data model, created 2 collections ( Users & Chats ).
-Passwords stored are hashed using bcrypt salt.
-For mongo DB like obj id creation I have used a package bson to generate unique Ids.
-- For Routing I have used go_router package ( although I'm a fan of GetX ), but was trying the flutter web first time, so just went with the recommended router package.
+- For Routing I have used go_router package ( although I'm a fan of GetX ), but for now just went with the recommended router package.
-- For small minor animations, I've used lottie ( preloaded assets for optimization ).
 - Used SharedPreference for storing user session and managing LoggedIn and LoggedOut states.